bookwyrm-social/bookwyrm/README.md

 You can copy backups from the backups volume to your host machine with `docker cp`:
 - Run `docker-compose ps` to confirm the db service's full name (it's probably `bookwyrm_db_1`.
 - Run `docker cp <container_name>:/backups <host machine path>`

+### Updating your instance

+When there are changes available in the production branch, you can install and get them running on your instance using the command `./bw-dev update`.
+This does a number of things:
+- `git pull` gets the updated code from the git repository.
+If there are conflicts, you may need to run `git pull` separately and resolve the conflicts before trying the `./bw-dev update` script again.
+- `docker-compose build` rebuilds the images, which ensures that the correct packages are installed.
+This step takes a long time and is only needed when the dependencies (including pip `requirements.txt` packages) have changed, so you can comment it out if you want a quicker update path and don't mind un-commenting it as needed.
+- `docker-compose exec web python manage.py migrate` runs the database migrations in Django
+- `docker-compose exec web python manage.py collectstatic --no-input` loads any updated static files (such as the JavaScript and CSS)
+- `docker-compose restart` reloads the docker containers

 ### Port Conflicts